ethereum-oasis-op/L2/meeting_minutes.md

 # Meeting Minutes: Technical Specification of General Layer 2 Blockchain Scalability Solutions for EVM-compatible public Blockchains WG

+## Meeting Wed, 3 April 2024, 7:00 am PT

+Attending: Andreas Freund (EF), Derek (Offchain Labs), Landon Gingerich (Matter Labs), Carlos (Coinbase)

+1. Welcome, and a reminder of the WG meeting rule
+2. Selection of scribe
+3. Introduction of new participants
+4. Discuss new discussion draft of article and WG feedback
+5. Review of updated draft of the L2 Transaction Fee API spec including review a draft of the full spec with requirements (PR#53)
+6. Review Open Issues
+7. Open Forum for other items

+Scribe: Zoom AI with human edits by Andreas Freund

+Notes:
+- Welcome
+- No new participants
+- New L2 WG Article Review
+  - Andreas discussed intent, structure and content of the article draft.
+  - WG requires more time for review but intent and direction of the article is good, and agreed-upon.
+  - Review of updated draft of the L2 Transaction Fee API spec:
+    - Andreas walked through the spec and explained the changes that were proposed and implemented based on previous feedback.
+He also walked through the specification structure as mandated by OASIS and why this particular structure is required.
+    - The WG agreed that the spec is good so far with some minor editorial updates.
+Testability statements can be added to the PR.
+    - Andreas updated the group on the proposed RollCall breakout session on the API spec.
+He had not heard anything back from Ansgar at the EF.
+- Action Items:
+  - WG to continue reviewing the article draft and the spec.
+  - Andreas to add testability statements before the next WG meeting.
+  - Andreas to follow-up with Ansgar on breakout session.
+- Meeting adjourned.

 ## Meeting Wed, 20 March 2024, 7:00 am PT

 Attending: Andreas Freund (EF), Kelvin Fichter (Optimism), Carlos Matallana (Polygon zkEVM), Kevaundray Wedderburn